Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Special cases

 \section{Special cases}

 The complexity of \mcoocut{} is not always as bad as the worst-case bound in Theorem~\ref{thm:lower}.
-We next discuss properties of the submodular cost function and the graph structure that lead to better approximation factors.
+While it is useful to consider this most general case (see Section~\ref{sec:gener-coop-cut}), we next discuss properties of the submodular cost function and the graph structure that lead to better approximation factors.
 Our discussion is not specific to cooperative cuts; it is rather a survey of properties that make a number of submodular optimization problems easier.